metaplex-foundation/developer-hub/src/pages/core/external-plugins/adding-external-plugins.md

 ---
-title: Core - Adding External Plugins
+title: Adding External Plugins
-metaTitle: Core - Adding Plugins
+metaTitle: Adding Plugins | Core
 description: Learn how to add plugins to MPL Core Assets and Collections.
 ---